Don't Trust Your Upstream: Exploiting LLM Multi-Agent System via Topology-Guided Adversarial Propagation: Topology-Aware Multi-Hop Attack

 \textbf{Propagation and execution.} When~$I_1$ is delivered to the initial agent~$V_1$, recursive propagation unfolds as:

-where $V_i(\cdot)$ denotes the transformation performed by agent~$V_i$, $O_i$ is its output, $\text{Decode}(\cdot)$ reverses the neutralization applied by~$\text{Encode}(\cdot)$, and~$G^{(i)}(\cdot)$ models the semantic mapping from of~$V_i$'s output to ~$V_{i+1}$'s input.
+where $V_i(\cdot)$ denotes the transformation performed by $V_i$, $O_i$ is its output, $\text{Decode}(\cdot)$ reverses the neutralization applied by~$\text{Encode}(\cdot)$, and~$G^{(i)}(\cdot)$ models the semantic mapping from of~$V_i$'s output to ~$V_{i+1}$'s input.
 Ultimately, the terminal agent~$V_n$ receives~$I_n$, interprets it according to its internal semantics, and executes the directive~$\psi$.
-The preceding agents~$V_1, \dots, V_{n-1}$ thus serve as unintentional intermediaries that preserve and propagate the encapsulated payload through successive transformations.
+The preceding agents~$V_1$ to $V_{n-1}$ serve as unintentional intermediaries that preserve and propagate the encapsulated payload through successive transformations.

 \textbf{Example.} Figure~\ref{HPES} illustrates a simplified example of the hierarchical payload encapsulation process.
-A user issues a benign query to the MAS: \textit{“Give me the latest MAS research results.”} To fulfill this query, the MAS initiates a task sequence, where the \texttt{WebSurfer} agent retrieves relevant web content.
-The adversary, however, aims to execute $\psi = \texttt{rm /root/abc}$ on the \texttt{Executor} agent ($V_5$), and thus selects a feasible attack path $\tau = \{V_1, V_2, V_3, V_4, V_5\}$.
-During payload construction, each layer $I_i$ specifies the downstream agent and its corresponding task.
-The target command $\psi$ for $V_5$ is base64-encoded (red box) and embedded into $V_4$’s adversarial prompt (orange box), forming $I_4$, which instructs $V_5$ to execute the encoded directive.
-Subsequently, $I_4$ is encoded and embedded into $V_3$’s adversarial prompt (yellow box) to produce $I_3$.
-Each adversarial prompt is tailored to the functional role and communication pattern of its downstream agent.
-For example, since $V_3$ is a planner, the adversarial prompt generated by $V_2$ (blue box) directs it to \textit{“make a new plan to complete the task...”.} Similarly, since $V_2$ is a summarizer, the prompt from $V_1$ (green box) is framed as: \textit{“The content of this page summary is...”.} This recursive process continues until the outermost payload $I_1$ is constructed.
+A user issues a benign query to the MAS: \textit{``Give me the latest MAS research results.’’} To fulfill this query, the MAS initiates a task sequence, where the \texttt{WebSurfer} agent retrieves relevant web content.
+The adversary, however, aims to execute $\psi = \texttt{rm /root/abc}$ on the \texttt{Executor} agent ($V_5$), and has selected a feasible attack path $\tau = \{V_1, V_2, V_3, V_4, V_5\}$.
+As shown in Figure~\ref{HPES}, the payload is recursively encapsulated from the innermost executor outward, with each layer tailored to the corresponding agent's inferred role.
+This recursive process continues until the outermost payload $I_1$ is constructed.